-And why would anyone write abut a power supply?
+Updated Feb 29, 2020: And why would anyone write about a power supply?
 Not the most interesting subject, but like many boring things such as backups, essential.
-I created a short video last month about the Owon P4603 – a single channel job of particular interest as it has a “proper” toroid instead of relying on a tiny switched-mode supply.
+I created a short video several weeks ago about the Owon P4603 – a single channel job of particular interest as it has a “proper” toroid instead of relying only on a tiny switched-mode supply.
 Now I’ve had a stab at making a video for the somewhat larger and more powerful ODP3033.

 Well, THIS ONE is a true MONSTER.
 I could not believe the size of the box it came in – and the weight?
 No chance of this getting damaged in the lab.
 It is ROCK SOLID.
 The ODP3033 is an “accurate, professional power supply capable of delivering 195w”.
-Precision is claimed to be up to 1 mv and 1 ma with noise as low as 2 mVpp.
+Resolution is claimed to be 1 mv and 1 ma with noise as low as 2 mVpp.

 Both RS232 and USB connectors are available on the back as well as RJ45 LAN.
 The supply is able to program arbitrary waveforms with up to 100 points which means it can be use as a basic waveform generator.
 Presets can be stored in up to 10 groups for quick switching between different voltage and current levels.